a-vishniavetski/test-task-devops/README.md

 1. Clone this repository using `git clone https://github.com/a-vishniavetski/test-task-devops.git` and enter it.
 2. Login into **Azure Portal** using your browser and open **Azure Cloud Shell**.
 3. Upload the Terraform Configuration files from the folder `terraform` into the Cloud Shell.
-4. Execute the following commands to provision the Virtual Machine:
+4. In the Cloud Shell, execute the following commands to provision the Virtual Machine:

 ```
 terraform init -upgrade